Enrollment and Support

 • You will receive notification from our Office of Disability Services once a decision has been made—typically within 2-3 weeks, provided all documentation submitted is complete.

-• The Office of Disability Services will subsequently notify your instructor(s) of all approved accommodations.
+• The Office of Disability Services will notify your instructor(s) of all approved accommodations.
 Details of your medical documentation are held in strictest confidence and will not be shared with UCLA Extension instructors or staff members outside of the Office of Disability Services.

 Download UCLA Extension's Guide for Students with Disabilities (pdf)